 A leave of absence is permission to be temporarily away from the University, generally to study at another four-year institution in the US or abroad.
 A leave of absence is sought in writing from the academic unit prior to the start of the semester.

 A leave of absence may be requested for personal reasons.
 A leave of up to two years can be granted to students in good academic standing and in good financial standing.

 Students in poor academic standing will not be granted leaves of absence.

 A student may request a Medical Withdrawal through the Office of Academic Services when an illness or injury prevents the student from finishing a semester.
 The student must make such a request in writing and supply the recommendations of a doctor or therapist.
 The doctor or therapist’s letter must contain a specific recommendation that the student discontinue classes for reasons of health.
+A medical leave must be requested during the semester for which the student is seeking a medical leave.
 To return from a medical withdrawal the student must supply a letter from a doctor or therapist certifying that the student is able to return to the University.